softwaregroup-bg/ut-port-infobip/README.md

 # ut-port-infobip

-Sending SMS with infobip system
+Sending SMS with infobip system.

 ## In order to use the module you need to add the following configuration